RV Compliance – Here’s how to know

 Australian RV Road Rules – breakaway brakes

-All trailers over 2000 kg GTM must have automatic braking.
+All trailers over 2000 kg (4400 lb) GTM must have automatic braking.
 These must operate if the trailer becomes uncoupled while towing.
 A battery must ensure braking for at least 15 minutes.
 Furthermore, New South Wales requires such trailers to brake all wheels.

 New South Wales also requires tow vehicle failure warning.
 It must warn if your trailer’s battery charge cannot fulfil breakaway requirements.
 The warning may be visible or audible.